codyhoag/liferay-docs/devGuide/en/chapters/15-opensocial.markdown

 2. How your gadget is rendered
 3. Where you deploy your gadget

 We will describe how the `html` content type is used and what it offers to your gadget.
 It is the default content type.
-This is due to the fact that it is the most flexible and is most frequently used, unless there are specific requirements you want to address.
+This is due to the fact that it is the most flexible and is most frequently used.
 All of the code resides in the gadget specification, which includes HTML markup, JavaScript, and the gadget XML.
 With this content type, some rules must be followed for it to run correctly and accomplish the tasks you want.
 First, it must include a `CDATA` section and all your HTML must be placed within this section.
 This section would look something like this:

 	<Content type="html">
 		<![CDATA[ "Your HTML goes here" ]]>